What "monitor my marketing data" actually means

 - Ask for the eval harness.
 "What's the recall on known-broken fixtures?
 What fraction of agent verdicts cite specific evidence?"
 Numbers matter; vibes don't.

 - Ask about autonomy gating.
-"Does the agent ever write changes without human approval?
-What's the rollback contract?"
-Day-one autonomy on production tracking is a red flag.
+"Does the agent ever publish measurement changes without my approval?
+What's the spend-cap and rollback contract?"
+Auto-publishing tracking is a red flag; spend should run inside caps with circuit-breakers.

 - Ask about privacy.
 "Where does my data go?
 What gets stored?
 What gets sent to the model?"
 Specific answers, not "we're SOC 2."